Clothing Manufacturing in Vietnam: 2026 Guide

 Rising labor cost and 2025-26 capacity tightness

-Minimum wage rose 6% in July 2024, the largest single jump since 2019, and tier-1 plants are booked through Q3 2026.
+Vietnam's regional minimum wage rose an average 7.2% effective January 1, 2026 under Decree 293/2025/ND-CP, lifting Region 1 to VND 5.31 million (about US$202) per month, on top of the prior 6% adjustment in July 2024 (Vietnam Briefing, 2026).
+Tier-1 plants are booked through Q3 2026.
 New brands without an agent or buying-house relationship are now waiting 4-6 weeks for an opening quote at top plants.
 Plan accordingly.

 Audit trail gaps